Arbonne Review – An In-Depth Look At This Company Structure

 Arbonne Company Investigations

-Arbonne has seen its fair share of investigations and lawsuits as a result of both its products and its operating practices.
-Most of these allegations have come very recently, occurring in 2009 or after.
-In 2017 a Texas couple filed a lawsuit against Arbonne in Federal court claiming that the company is “a pyramid scheme masquerading as a direct seller of health and beauty products.”
-The suit went on to claim that the couple spent nearly $3,000 on products and fees with the company and only received $30 in payments.
+Arbonne has encountered numerous investigations and lawsuits stemming from both its products and operating practices.
+Most allegations have emerged recently, with the majority occurring in 2009 or later.
+In 2017, a Texas couple sued Arbonne in Federal court, alleging the company operates “a pyramid scheme masquerading as a direct seller of health and beauty products.”
+The lawsuit claimed the couple invested nearly $3,000 in products and fees while receiving only $30 in payments.

 Arbonne Current Company Structure

-The original founder Petter Mørck was actively involved in the company up until his death in 2008.
-His son, Stian Mørck is still a part of the company today serving as Brand Ambassador.
-With the company, and MLM’s in general, growing rapidly in the mid-2000’s revenues and the number of consultants quickly grew.
-However, things peaked around 2008.
-Numbers began to fall, and Arbonne’s parent company Natural Products Group LLC filed for bankruptcy in 2010.
+Founder Petter Mørck remained actively involved until his death in 2008.
+His son, Stian Mørck, continues serving the company today as Brand Ambassador.
+As the company and MLMs generally experienced rapid growth in the mid-2000s, both revenues and consultant numbers surged.
+However, this growth peaked around 2008, followed by declining numbers and Arbonne’s parent company, Natural Products Group LLC, filing for bankruptcy in 2010.

 Arbonne Product Lines

-Arbonne has quite an array of makeup products.
-They range from individual items like lipstick and mascara to entire kits that include many items and a carrying bag.
-Their skincare line is their original product offering and still some of their best sellers.
-They offer many different skincare regimens such as brightening kits and lifting kits.
+The makeup line features an extensive array of products, from individual items like lipstick and mascara to comprehensive kits containing multiple products and carrying cases.
+Their skincare division represents the company’s original product offering and remains among their top sellers.
+Various skincare regimens are available, including brightening and lifting systems.

 Company Marketing Practices